palashsharma891/Alien-Invasion-Game/README.md

 ## How to play

-Run the alien_invasion.py file\n
+Run the alien_invasion.py file.
 Press the left(<-) and right(->) arrow keys to move the ship.
 Press the space bar to fire bullets.
 The score and levels will be recorded at the top while playing the game.

 Feel free to contribute or ask your doubts regarding this project.
 Here is my email - palashsharma891@gmail.com